Degrees and Certificates

 Our Network Administration program has an articulation agreement with Metropolitan State University.
 Upon completion of your AAS Degree in Network Administration from SCTCC, you can pursue your Bachelors in Information Assurance by transferring in your first two years.

-SCTCC Computer Club: Hands on real world experience through volunteering with local businesses and organizations.
+Students in our Informational Technology program have the opportunity to join the SCTCC Computer Club.
+This club provides hands-on real world experience by volunteering with local businesses and organizations.
 Students actively participating in the club have several opportunities to compete in state and national competitions including SkillsUSA, Cisco NetRiders, and the Collegiate Cyber Defense Competition.